Pylons/pyramid/docs/quick_tour.rst

 packages, no structure.
 Most Pyramid projects, though, aren't developed this way.

-To ease the process of getting started, the Pylons Project provides a :term:`cookiecutter` that generates sample Pyramid projects from project templates.
+To ease the process of getting started, the Pylons Project provides a :term:`cookiecutter` that generates a sample Pyramid project from project templates.
 This cookiecutter will install Pyramid and its dependencies as well.

 First you'll need to install cookiecutter.